 An advertisement of 23 April 1839 in The Ohio Statesman indicates that Hopkins had set up a studio in Columbus, but in the early 1840s he apparently painted portraits in Jackson, Mississippi, and elsewhere in the South.
 His latest inscribed work, Mrs. R. Hinton and Her Daughters Josephine and Mary Ellen, dates from 1841.
 Although the inscription provides the sitters' name, their place of residence has not been determined.
 Hopkins returned to Cincinnati by 1843 and placed an advertisement in the Cincinnati business directory.
 He died of pneumonia the following year.

 Hopkins came into contact with numerous potential clients for portraiture.
 He was among those Masons who rejected the organization for its clandestine activities and became embroiled in the anti-Masonic controversies of the 1820s.
 Throughout his life, Hopkins was actively involved in the affairs of the Presbyterian church, another potential source of patronage.
 An outspoken man of strong convictions, he assisted in the Underground Railroad and participated in the temperance movement.
 His persistent advertising and contact with successful and influential people of his time lead to the hope that more works will resurface.
 There remains much confusion between the portraiture of Hopkins and that of the better known painter Noah North (1809-1880), who was active in the same geographic areas of New York State and Ohio during the same years.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Oak, Jacqueline.
 "American Folk Portraits in the Collection of Sybil and Arthur B. Kern."
 Antiques 122 (September 1982): 564-570.